 Now, we will see how to build the model and calculate log_loss.

 from sklearn.linear_model, we have to import LogisticRegression l=LogisticRegression() l.fit(x_train,y_train) y_pred=l.predict_proba(x_test)

 As we are supposed to calculate the log_loss, we will import it from sklearn.metrics:

 from sklearn.metrics import log_loss print(log_loss(y_test,y_pred)//actual values are in y_test and predicted are in y_pred

-Become Master of Data Science by going through this online Data Science course in Toronto.
+Become a master of Data Science by going through this online Data Science Course in Toronto!

 A decision tree is a supervised learning algorithm that is used for both classification and regression.
 Hence, in this case, the dependent variable can be both a numerical value and a categorical value.

 Here, each node denotes the test on an attribute, and each edge denotes the outcome of that attribute, and each leaf node holds the class label.

 So, in this case, we have a series of test conditions which gives the final decision according to the condition.